vicky200514/qt-app/Meshapp.md

 # 1. Steps for flashing the Firmware to the node module
 1. Go to the [Meshtastic Web Flasher](https://flasher.meshtastic.org/) to flash the node.
-2. Select the target device
+2. Click the target device widget in the brower.

 <img width="1882" height="912" alt="Screenshot 2026-09-01 174319" src="https://github.com/user-attachments/assets/e52250cd-1577-4a3e-b57d-95743bb9edb1" />